 I enjoy watching the “a-ha” moments that occur during simulations.
 Sometimes the simplest, but very important, things are learned in the unfolding of a scenario such as needing to call for help, but not knowing the number to call.
 The most fulfilling part of my job is often during a post-simulation debriefing, getting to hear to great conversation, sharing of ideas and suggestions for improvement that can positively impact future interactions within the team and also with patients and families.

 What do you want your colleagues to know about the work you do here?

 Often people ask me about my nursing career as if it’s something in the past.
 While I really miss patient care (my CF patients especially), I have found that I really enjoy teaching.
 I am STILL a nurse and am glad I can contribute to teaching nurses, physicians and all of our employees.
 I also have become very interested in research and am involved in several studies at Children’s including understanding escalation, evaluating programs and validating a tool using simulation.
 I enjoy teaching Error Prevention and Service Excellence to new employees.
 Lastly, I co-chair the Clinical Alarms Committee, which is committed to improving patient safety and experience through our improved use of monitoring.

-What motivates you to come to work at Children’s every day?
+What motivates you to come to work at Children’s National every day?